What Is a Gamma Squeeze?

 Gamma Squeeze Definition

 A gamma squeeze has to do with buying call options.
 Remember, purchasers buy calls when they think the price of a stock is going to increase.
 And as the price of that stock increases, so does the value of the call option.
-Now, when a stock’s price starts to increase, that can lead to more investors buying calls contracts.
-There’s a whole lot of call-buying going on.
+Now, when a stock’s price starts to increase, that can lead to more investors buying calls.

-However, if investors keep buying more and more calls, and the stock’s price increases, market makers need to buy more and more stock—increasing its price even further, and thus, creating a “squeeze.”
-The gains in share value cause the market makers to be more exposed, hence they need to hedge even more.
+However, if investors keep buying more and more calls, and the stock’s price increases, market makers need to buy more and more stock — increasing its price even further, and thus, creating a “squeeze.”
+The gains in share value increase market makers’ risk exposure, prompting additional hedging.

-Part of this is also because the stock’s gains brings the options closer to the prices at which calls can be exercised.
+Part of this is also because the stock’s gains bring the options closer to the prices at which calls can be exercised.

-Basically, the short positions held by some investors allows a gamma squeeze to happen.
+Basically, the short positions held by some investors may allow a gamma squeeze to happen.
 And if a stock’s price rises instead of falls, the shorters’ need to start buying the stock, further increasing its price, creating the feedback loop mentioned earlier.

 Recommended: Shorting a Stock Explained